-Smiling helps us to look better and cheer our surroundings.
-If someone approaches us in a bad mood and we greet them with a smile, we will have a good chance of dissipating the bad attitude and perhaps get half of a smile out of the deal.
+It helps us to look better and cheer our surroundings.
+If someone approaches us in a bad mood and we greet them with a smile, we will have a good chance of dissipating the bad attitude and getting a happy smirk out of the deal.
 After all, a warm and genuine smile can be contagious.

-Smiling may help us in customer relations and friendships.
+It may also help us in customer relations and friendships.
 Let’s say you have a job that requires you to sell couches to customers.
-When they see a genuine smile on your face, customers are more willing to enter into a business relationship with you rather than with those who do not smile.
+When they see a genuine smile on your face, customers are more willing to enter into a business relationship with you rather than with those who don’t appear happy.
 The same principle is at work when building healthy friendships.

-Is a smile valuable?
+Is a happy face valuable?
 Researchers at Bangor University asked this same question.
 By using several economic formulas, they calculated that one smile is worth a little more than a third of a penny.
-That does not sound like a lot but if we smile frequently during conversations and in relationships, smiles can pay off in the long run.
+That does not sound like a lot but if we smile frequently during conversations and in relationships, it can pay off in the long run.
 2

 So, what about dusting that smile off and test-driving it among family, friends, and co-workers?
-What about going into a room full of folks for the purpose of changing the atmosphere with a smile?
+What about going into a room full of folks for the purpose of changing the atmosphere with a happy face?
 Why not start a smile revolution.

 Pamela A. Williams writes from Southern California.